How Long to Keep Invoices in the UK: HMRC Rules Explained

 Back everything up.
 Use a cloud service like Google Drive, Dropbox, or iCloud.
 If your phone gets nicked or your laptop dies, you haven't lost six years of records.
 HMRC won't accept "my dog ate my invoices" as an excuse.

-If you're using InvoiceAdept to create and send your invoices, they're stored automatically in your account.
+If you're using InvoiceAdept to create and send invoices, they're stored automatically in your account.
 That handles the "Invoices Sent" folder for you without any extra effort.

 Making Tax Digital and record keeping